 After a few weeks of using CyberGhost for myself, would I recommend others buy it?

-If you can see past its chequered history you won’t find better speed, security, and streaming options for a lower price.
+If you can see past its chequered history, you won’t find better speed, security, and streaming options for a lower price.
 In fact, most pricier VPN providers can’t compete with CyberGhost, either.
-I highly recommend it to anyone who wants to unblock region-locked content from abroad or torrent anonymously.
+I highly recommend it to anyone who wants to access region-locked content during their travels abroad or torrent anonymously.
 Whether you’re new to VPNs or have been using them for years, CyberGhost is a reliable and well-rounded service.

 The only real exception is if you’re living or traveling in countries that actively censor VPN usage, such as the United Arab Emirates or China.